warframeblog/warframeblog/content/baro-kiteer-void-trader.md

 ---
-title: "Warframe Baro Ki'Teer Void Trader"
+title: Warframe Baro Ki'Teer Void Trader
-seoTitle: "Warframe Baro Ki'Teer Void Trader - Warframe Blog"
+seoTitle: Warframe Baro Ki'Teer Void Trader - Warframe Blog
+description: >-
-description: "Who is Baro Ki'Teer, also known as the Void Trader?
+  Who is Baro Ki'Teer, also known as the Void Trader?
 What items Baro Ki'Teer bring us?
 How to get ducats? how to get more of his exclusive currency - ducats - to buy Baro's wares?
-Where to sell primed parts for ducats?"
+Where to sell primed parts for ducats?
-date: 2018-12-28T00:00:53+00:00
+date: 2019-01-25T07:20:43.231Z
 author: warframe
 layout: post
 permalink: /baro-kiteer-void-trader/